DelphinePythonique/projet10/README.md

     }
 }
 ```
-- in terminal, go to in directory which containt manage.py
+- in terminal, go to in directory which containing manage.py
-- if you do not want use the default database, you can:
+- if you do not want to use the default database, you can:
   - generate database and populate it
   - create superuser -> answer questions
 ``` bash